INSURANCE & CONTRACT CLAIMS

 Payment practices lawsuits involve HMO claim payment failures and refusals, according to provider contracts.
 Additional claims we handle on behalf of health care providers involve HMOs downcoding and bundling charges, which reduces the amount due in claims substantially.

 RICO Act violations in managed care litigation also involve wrongfully and fraudulently paying health care providers less than they are owed for services and procedures.

 Unfair business practices lawsuits involve HMO tactics and strategies to limit the number of physicians approved to treat policyholders in the insurance plan.
 The HMO may then limit patient volumes and business relationships between medical practices.
 In such cases, our law firm can hold the HMO liable for causing health care providers to lose income as a result of negotiated lower fee schedules.

 We offer comprehensive representation and advocacy to handle all communications with the HMO/MCO and all legal aspects in your best interests.
-Please call our firm in Houston at 713-352-7883 or contact us confidentially through our online form to schedule a meeting with a plaintiffs' lawyer.
+Please call our firm in Houston at 713-622-7271 or 800-622-7271 toll free or contact us confidentially through our online form to schedule a meeting one of our lawyers.